Best Minimalist & Low Heel-Drop Running Shoes 2023

 Minimalist Running, or Natural Running – as advocated by running form analysts such as Chi Running Instructors – lessens our dependency on highly cushioned, supportive running shoes.
 For a runner to achieve their best results they need to run efficiently.
 Building good running form technique is essential for this.
 Minimal and low heel-drop running shoes encourage this progression, and feel lighter and more flexible than their normal road-running counterparts.

-All Minimal Running shoes have a lower heel drop than conventional running shoes, which are typically around 12mm higher than the forefoot.
+All minimal running shoes have a lower heel drop than conventional running shoes, which have a heel drop typically between 8mm to 12mm higher than the forefoot.
 In minimal running shoes the offset is between zero and 6mm, to discourage heavy landing at the heel and to move you towards a more mid-foot or forefoot strike.

 Cushioned Road Running / Low-Profile / Trail Running